MENU

 Description:

 This event fires every time the columns are resized.
-In practice, this means that once you've clicked on the resize handle the resizebegin event fires and also when you move your mouse left or right to resize the column.
+In practice, this means that once you've clicked on the resize-handle the resizebegin event fires and then, when you move your mouse left or right (to resize the column), this event fires.

 Name: resizeend